dkadetov/strimzi-kafka-connect/docs/HOW-TO-CONFIGURE.md

 - `namespace` is an alias for `topic.prefix` with higher priority.
 - There are two approaches to declaring tables that require replication (the second has a higher priority):

-  ① When all produced Kafka topics belong to a single group in `topic.creation.groups`, the `topic.creation.compacted.include` is generated automatically.
+  ① When all produced Kafka topics belong to the same group in `topic.creation.groups`, the `topic.creation.compacted.include` is generated automatically.

     ```yaml
         table.include.list: public.lo, public.li
         topic.creation.group: compacted
     ```

-  ② When **not** all produced Kafka topics belong to a single group in `topic.creation.groups`, the `table.include.list` is generated automatically.
+  ② When **not** all produced Kafka topics belong to the same group in `topic.creation.groups`, the `table.include.list` is generated automatically.

     ```yaml
         topic.creation.compacted.include: public.lo, public.li